-Nothing more fitting than a brief history listen to kick off our brand new website with.
+Nothing more fitting than a brief history lesson to kick off our brand new website with.
 I actually knew nothing about the origins of locksmithing, so was happy to write this post and learn some history.

 Definition of a Locksmith: Someone who works on locks, keys, security systems is known as a locksmith.